FrancescoBorzi/ngx-page-object-model/website/docs/advanced/testing-form-controls.md

 it('should do something', () => {
   const { page, formControl } = setup();
-  // here we have access to the formControl that is passed as input inside the MyCustomInputTextComponent });
+  // we have access to the formControl that is passed as input inside the MyCustomInputTextComponent });
 ```